 Wash your hair clean by using a good shampoo and condition your hair properly.
 Use a wide-toothed comb to detangle the knots, if any.
 Gently brush your hair neatly.
 You may apply oil/serum of your choice before you start braiding.

 Divide the first row into 3 small sections.
-Clip the rest of your hair neatly and tightly according to their rows.
-With the help of your fingers, keep the 3 sections, i.e. the center, right and left ones separate.
+Clip the rest of your hair neatly and tightly according to its rows.
+With the help of your fingers, keep the 3 sections, i.e. the center, right, and left ones separate.
 Mark the borders neatly before starting to braid.